seprab/playrpgdate/readme.md

 # CardoBlast

-Attempting to create an text-based RPG for the playdate using c++.
+Attempting to create a text-based RPG for the playdate using c++.

 ## How to build
 I work with this either with Terminal or CLion